 \subsection{Faster Partitioning Set Counting For High Probability Method}

-As described in Section~\ref{sec:ens_rand_whp}, in order to reduce the time that is spent on stepping back while scanning the string in order to calculate $|P_i|$ for all $h_i$, we save future candidates in advance - up to $\O(\frac{n}{\tau \log n})$ per hash function.
+As described in Section~\ref{sec:ens_rand_whp}, in order to reduce the time the algorithm spends on stepping back while scanning the string in order to calculate $|P_i|$ for all $h_i$, the algorithm maintains future candidates in advance --- up to $\O(\frac{n}{\tau \log n})$ per hash function.